 Getting To and From Santorini

 Public ferries dock at the new port, where you can either take a bus to your destination or just wander around hoping to find your name among the signs being held up by the crowd of swarthy greeters.

 The airport is near the beach town of Kamari.
-Flights go to Athens all year round and most major European destinations throughout the summer.
+Flights go to beautiful, hectic Athens all year round and most major European destinations throughout the summer.
 Extremely convenient flights to your next destination, assuming that is Naples, go direct every Saturday right up until the Saturday immediately before the Saturday you want to fly.
 That Saturday the flight will be unceremoniously cancelled shortly before the time comes.
 Expect to be notified by email like some schmuck.

 Cruise ships dock in the deepest part of the caldera and ferry passengers over to the old port directly below Fira so they can enjoy the true caldera experience.
 This constitutes either standing in line for an hour to take the 5-minute cable car journey, or riding a poorly-treated donkeys up the 588 steps to Fira while the donkey directly in front defecates continuously, one of only two pleasures in its otherwise tedious life.
 The second is knowing that at least a few times per day dumb tourists slip on donkey shit and fall to the ground both painfully and hilariously.
 Into more donkey shit.

 Getting Around Santorini

 There is a network of cheap bus routes throughout the island which are easy to master since there are really only five different roads.